-Here at the CREO Clinic, we are partnered with Zee Post-Surgical Care.
-Zee and her team are specialists in post-surgical lymphatic drainage massage.
-Using her clinical expertise in this niche field of massage, Zee is able to help the body recover quicker, as well as utilising techniques to help patients reach their ideal body shape and goals.
+Here at the CREO Clinic, we are partnered with Zaida Baeai and Paulina Holland to provide lymphatic drainage massages to our patients.
+By using their clinical expertise in this niche field of massage, They are able to help the body recover quicker, as well as utilising techniques to help patients reach their ideal body shape and goals.

 In addition, as lymphatic drainage massage helps to remove fluid build-up and therefore swelling, it may reduce any scarring and contour irregularities, improving the appearance of both the skin and body shape post-surgery.

 There are several notable benefits of undergoing a lymphatic drainage massage: